phansoks/RepData_PeerAssessment1/PA1_template.md

 ```

-3. Histogram of the total number of steps taken each day with filled data set
+3. Histogram of the total number of steps taken each day with mean and median
+reported

 ```r
 hist(total_steps$steps,